ZiaCreatesIdeas/JustATest/README.md

 # Documentation example

-This is an example of the stub that will be generated: https://ziacreatesideas.github.io/JustATest/
+This page can be found at:
+https://ziacreatesideas.github.io/JustATest/